nehciyy/nehciyy/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
-- 🌟 Currently a final year student pursuing a Bachelor of Science (Honours) in Computer Science (Machine Learning and Artificial Intelligence) in University of London.
+- 🌟 Graduated with First Class Honors in Bachelor of Science (Honours) in Computer Science (Machine Learning and Artificial Intelligence) in University of London.
-- 🎓 Expected Graduation: September 2024.
 - 🌍 Based in Singapore.

 ## Contact Me
 <p>
   <a href="mailto:yichen3728@gmail.com">